mbispham/zeekjs-redis/README.md

 npm install
 ```

-Note: you might have to change the systen `NODE_PATH` in order for Zeek to be able to find them.
+Note: you might have to change the system `NODE_PATH` for Zeek to find the modules.

 ### Configure redis-server